-Pro: A Greater Chance at Building Wealth
+1. Pro: A Greater Chance at Building Wealth

 “The biggest advantage after saying ‘I do’ is that your earnings typically go up and your expenses go down,” says Stacy Francis, founder and CEO of Francis Financial, a wealth management boutique in New York.
 “This leads to married couples accumulating more assets than their nonmarried counterparts.”

-Con: The Wedding Could Set You Back
+2. Con: The Wedding Could Set You Back

-Pro: More Financial Accountability
+3. Pro: More Financial Accountability

-“It’s one thing to ignore your finances when you are the only one being hurt — it’s a whole other thing to be putting in jeopardy the financial future of the one you love most,” says Manisha Thakor, director of wealth strategies for women at Buckingham & The BAM Alliance.
+“It’s one thing to ignore your finances when you are the only one being hurt,” says Manisha Thakor, director of wealth strategies for women at Buckingham & The BAM Alliance.
+“It’s a whole other thing to be putting in jeopardy the financial future of the one you love most.”

-This is a great thing, as the union often encourages more consciousness of how you’re spending and saving.
 “The very commitment of getting married often creates a mindset of wanting to care for and protect the other person, which in turn can catapult financial well-being to a front-burner topic,” adds Thakor.

-Con: Additional Money Stress
+4. Con: Additional Money Stress

 “Problems are likely to arise when realistic spending boundaries are not set,” says Francis.
 “One person is a spender and another is a saver.
 One spouse has an awful credit score and the other has worked for years to keep theirs over 800.
 These are all difference that can create marital woes.”

-Con: You May Face a Bigger Tax Burden
+5. Con: You May Face a Bigger Tax Burden

-Pro: Unemployed?
+6. Pro: Unemployed?
 You Can Still Have an IRA

-Pro: You Can Piggyback on Benefits
+7. Pro: You Can Piggyback on Benefits

-Additionally, as a legally married individual, you may qualify for spousal Social Security benefits.
-You may claim benefits once your spouse has filed for his or her own benefits and is at least 62 years old, according to Jon Robertson, a certified financial planner with Abacus Planning Group in Columbia, S.C.
+You may qualify for spousal Social Security benefits.
+You could claim benefits once your spouse filed for their own benefits and is at least 62 years old.
 Spousal benefits are generally 50 percent of the full Social Security benefit if the spouse files at his or her “full retirement age” (generally 66 or 67, depending on when you were born).

 “You are eligible for spousal benefits even if you have never worked,” says Robertson.
-“This can be a huge win for a spouse who had a low income or who did not pay enough into Social Security to be eligible based on his or her own earnings.”
+“This can be a huge (financial) win for a spouse who had a low income or who did not pay enough into Social Security to be eligible based on his or her own earnings.”

-Pro: The Law May Protect You if Your Spouse Dies
+8. Pro: The Law May Protect You if Your Spouse Dies

-“Our society has some built-in protections for married couples,” says Robertson.
+“Our society has some built-in protections for married couples,” says to Jon Robertson, a Certified Financial Planner with Abacus Planning Group in Columbia, S.C.
 “If you aren’t married, the rules of intestacy will not apply and you will inherit no money unless your partner has a will directing assets to you.”